 Johnston’s daughter (Margaux) and son-in-law (Romain Roudeau) took over the reins in 2014.
 Food plays a big role in the current iteration, with many guests pairing their wine with full meals.
 This shouldn’t be a surprise since Roudeau’s resume includes a culinary stint at Le Comptoir (see above).

 Far from trendy, Juveniles’ cozy dining room was filled with wine bottles, wine boxes and a rusty portable heater during our visit.
 It was also filled with people eating dinner, making advance reservations a necessity.

-During our meal, we shared Entrecôte de Boeuf Francais – a half kilo sized rib steak prepared for two and served rare.
+We shared Entrecôte de Boeuf Francais – a half kilo sized rib steak prepared for two and served rare.
 We paired our French steak with French red wine.
 It seemed like the right thing to do.

 If you enjoy your wine at dinner, you can buy a bottle of the same wine to enjoy later.
 This Paris wine bar also operates as a Paris wine shop.